 You can use the Inspire app to track your progress and see how well the device works for you.
 “The app will also track your apnea events, snoring, and hypopneas (shallow breaths) and give you a nightly score.
 Over time, you’ll be able to see how GNS therapy is improving your sleep apnea.”

-Inspire’s GNS therapy may be the best treatment if you’re looking for an alternative to CPAP.
+Inspire’s GNS therapy may be the best treatment if you’re looking for an alternative to neck surgery.
 Ask your doctor if Inspire’s glossopharyngeal nerve stimulation device could work for you.
 This new FDA-approved treatment may help you get the restful night’s sleep you need.

 We Can Help

-At Enticare, our board-certified ENT sleep specialists work with you to find the best treatment for your sleep apnea, whether CPAP, Inspire GNS, or other options.
+At Enticare, our board-certified ENT sleep specialists work with you to find the best treatment for your sleep apnea patients, whether CPAP, Inspire GNS, or other options.
+Eligibility for Inspire therapy may depend on factors such as body mass index and the severity of sleep apnea.
 We offer in-office and at-home sleep studies to diagnose your condition and help you develop a personalized treatment plan.
 Contact us today to schedule a consultation and find out how we can help you sleep better.

 Sources